internetstandards/toolbox-wiki/DANE-for-SMTP-how-to.md

 * Implement monitoring of your DANE records to be able to detect problems as soon as possible.
 * Make sure your implementation supports the usage of a CNAME in your MX record.
 There are some inconsistencies between multiple RFC's.
 According to [RFC 2181](https://tools.ietf.org/html/rfc2181#section-10.3) a CNAME in MX records is not allowed, while [RFC 7671](https://tools.ietf.org/html/rfc7671#section-7) and [RFC 5321](https://tools.ietf.org/html/rfc5321#section-5.1) imply that the usage of a CNAME in MX records is allowed.

-# Outbound e-mail traffic (DNS records)
+# Inbound e-mail traffic (publishing DANE DNS records)
-This part of the how-to describes the steps that should be taken with regard to your outbound e-mail traffic.
+This part of the how-to describes the steps that should be taken with regard to your inbound e-mail traffic, which primairily involves publishing DANE DNS records.
 This enables other parties to use DANE for validating the certificates offered by your e-mail servers.

 ## Generating DANE records
 **Primary mail server (mail1.example.nl)**